Everything was a blur in the next few seconds.

 Armed police broke in the main entrance and started to take down the rest of goons left in the room.
 Some of them went upstairs.
 Sara’s people covered the whole building in the next half an hour.
 They grabbed the Big Boss from his room, where he was still unconscious and bleeding.
 Six men were needed to lift him up and get him down to the hall.
 Police arrested all of his men.
 Sara felt relieved watching all of them get arrested.
 Her eyes suddenly fell on someone trying to escape through the back door.

-Robin, the guard who was standing on the left of the entrance, ran harder and harder and finally managed to get out of the building.
+Robin, the guard, ran harder and harder and finally managed to get out of the building.

 He let out a relieved breath while heading to the gate walls.

 “Going somewhere?”
-He heard a sassy female voice behind him.
+He heard a smooth voice behind him.

 He looked behind him but before he could understand anything, a fast punch made its way to his face and he started to see stars in front of his eyes, and everything faded then went black.

 “Thank you, Ms. Hussain.
-Because of you today we could catch that drug smuggler.
-He had been giving us a hard time for months,” The police officer said.
+That drug smuggler had been bugging us for months,” The police officer said.

 “No problem, officer.”
 Sara smiled at him while they shook hands.

-Her boss Jashim Gulapjaam used that tone whenever she used some smart remark in front of him and her friendly boss reminded her of his position.
+Her departmental head Jashim Gulapjaam used that tone whenever she threw some smart remark in front of him and her friendly boss reminded her of his position.

 “See ya, girl.”
 Arup patted her arm.

 Sara was standing in front of the main gate of her apartment.
 She was wearing decent clothes this time, a long black shirt, skin-tight denim jeans, and sneakers.
 Her hair was pulled up in a high ponytail.
 Before she came home Sara tended to her wounds in the nearest gas station bathroom, except her neck area.
-Bandages may increase suspicion to her mother.
+Bandages may increase suspicion.
 So, she just sprayed the scratches weren’t noticeable.

 The route’s clear She thought to herself.